Simon-Eklundh/youtube_rss_reader/README.md

 ## Current state of project

-seemingly working correctly, should handle most video titles correctly. program creates a temporary directory while downloading videos and then deletes it afterwards. if a video fails, it's added to a list of broken videos and ignored. same with shorts as of now.
+seemingly working correctly, should handle most video titles correctly. will likely not work if your youtuber uploads videos with no latin characters or multiple ones with similar latin names but different korean signs for example program creates a temporary directory while downloading videos and then deletes it afterwards. if a video fails, it's added to a list of broken videos and ignored. same with shorts as of now.